Connect Microsoft Entra ID

 Configure the workforce pool for non-Google IdP without SSO

-1. If your employees use a non-Google IdP, lack SSO with Google, or are not Google Workspace customers, set up a workforce pool as described in Use data source access control to enable the employee search.
+1. If your employees use a non-Google IdP, lack SSO with Google, or are not Google Workspace customers, set up a workforce pool as described in [Configure access controls for custom data sources][data-source-access-control] to enable the employee search.

 The workforce pool lets you to manage and authenticate users from external identity providers, such as Azure or Okta, within Google Cloud console.